-During the First and Second World Wars at least 1,700 nurses gave their lives in the service of their country.
+During the First and Second World Wars at least 1,500 nurses gave their lives in the service.
 Their sacrifice has never been properly recognised.

-So in 2011 the Nursing Memorial Appeal Committee was established to put this right.
-Here's what we aim to do – with your help and support – to ensure their names are known and never forgotten.
+So in 2011 the Nursing Memorial Appeal was established to put this right.
+Here's what we are doing – with your generous help – to ensure their names are never forgotten.

 We offer our heartfelt thanks for donations all sizes.
 The memorial simply won't be possible without you.

 If you prefer you can send a cheque payable to

 The Nursing Memorial Appeal to

 Please "Like" the Nursing Memorial Appeal on Facebook and keep up to date with the people and events helping us to reach our £100,000 target.

 We would love to hear from you, so please get in touch.
 If you have family stories or photos you'd like to share, you can email us here.

 Press enquiries are welcome, please email us at firstname.lastname@example.org

 All photographs are © Nursing Memorial Appeal or appear by courtesy of M & R Stonor, or under Creative Commons license.